 As you may already know there are two common types of hair used to produce makeup brushes – there are brushes made with natural hair and brushes made with synthetic hair bristles.

 Natural hair brush fibers are sourced from the furs of various animals like sable, squirrel, or farm animals including goats.

 Depending on the animal fur type, the quality of the hair collected, and the manufacturing process of the company providing them, natural hair brushes could be much softer than synthetic hair brushes.

-There are also claims for cruelty-free natural hair brushes, this is essentially a claim that the hair was gently sourced from the animal without causing it harm – like the natural hair brushes we’re developing at Empty Whole.
+There are also claims for cruelty-free natural hair brushes, this is essentially a claim that the hair was gently sourced from the animal without causing it harm.

 Natural hair brushes perform very well but could have less durability when compared to brushes made from synthetic hair - depending on how often the brushes are used, how you treat them as the user, and how you go about cleaning them.

 Synthetic Hair Makeup Brushes

 Synthetic hair brush fibers are made from nylon and other plastic materials.

 Advancements in the materials and manufacturing of synthetic brushes have made it so that there’s little difference in how they apply makeup when compared to brushes made from natural hair.

 Brushes made with synthetic hair can be advantageous in terms of maintenance because the hair won’t damage when washed many times and they can also be sanitized with alcohol without drying the hairs.